Heading to Redang Island?

 However, when you start thinking about how to get to Redang Island (also called Pulau Redang), it can seem confusing.
 This is because there is no longer a direct flight to Redang Island so you will probably travel here overland.
 This involves at least two forms of transport to Redang Island – first, you need to get to the ferry terminal in Kuala Terengganu or Merang and secondly, you need to get the ferry to Redang.

 While this might seem a little complicated at first, in reality, it’s not that hard at all and it’s quite straightforward to travel to Redang Island.

 If you’re unsure of how to go Redang Island – then this article is perfect for you.
 In this article, I detail exactly how to go to Pulau Redang from anywhere in Malaysia.
 If you are in Singapore, I have instructions just for you here.
 If you are in Kuala Lumpur, read the exact details here.

-This Pulau Redang how to get there guide covers all forms of transport including buses, the boat to Redang Island and your options for a flight to Pulau Redang, as well as exact journeys from some popular points in Malaysia.
+This Pulau Redang how to get there guide covers all forms of transport including buses, the boat to Redang Island and your options for an indirect flight to Pulau Redang.
+The guide also details exact journeys from some popular points in Malaysia.

 If you are driving to Redang yourself or plan on hiring a long distance taxi, the instructions below are still valid – you can just skip the section on the bus to Kuala Terengganu and either drive or get a taxi direct to Shahbandar or Merang Jetty to get the ferry.
 Both places have safe, paid parking close to the ferry terminal.

 By the end of this guide, you’ll know exactly how to travel to Redang Island and be all set to go!